Ankur3107/ankur3107.github.io/_posts/2021-06-25-dense-passage-retriever.md

 # Model Building and Training

-Model training will be the interesting part of whole DPR model, because in this bi-encoder model training we use In-Batch softmax loss function.
+Model training will be the interesting part of the whole DPR model because in this bi-encoder model training we use the In-Batch softmax loss function.
 What is In-Batch softmax loss?

-In general, a given distributed env training, each pod or node has a model copy with them.
-The global batch size data equally splited into no of pods or nodes and each pod or node call forward pass and calculates loss seperatly and after that it just aggregates each loss by some reduction methods (i.e. mean or sum), and that will be the final loss of one global-batch, this goes to each copy of models on the pod or node and the graident updatation happens.
+In general, given distributed env training, each pod or node has a model copy with them.
+The global batch size data equally split into no of pods or nodes and each pod or node call forward pass and calculates loss separately and after that, it just aggregates each loss by some reduction methods (i.e. mean or sum), and that will be the final loss of one global-batch, this goes to each copy of models on the pod or node and the gradient update happens.

-But in In-Batch Loss method, loss calculated by concat values of each pod or node final output logits.
+But in the In-Batch Loss method, loss calculated by concatenation values of each pod or node final output logits.
 We can see this in the below image.

 <center><img src="/assets/images/dpr/dpr-tpu-training-v2.jpeg" alt="Bi-Model-Training-TPU" style="width: 700px;"/></center>